Marittie/Marittie-CI_PP2_RPSLS/README.md

 4. As a first-time user, I want to be able to play the game across all personal devices.
 5. As a first-time user, I want to be able to see the choices made by me and the computer.
 6. As a first-time user, I want to keep track of my score to monitor my performance in the game.
-7. As a first-time user, I want to see the result og the "battle" between me and the computer.
+7. As a first-time user, I want to see the result of the "battle" between me and the computer at the end of the game.

 #### Regular visitor